cvdd-student/intr_researchmethods_2023/README.md

-# Has the frequency of English first person singular pronouns (FPSP) (I, my, mine, me) changed on Twitter as time passes?
+# Has the frequency of Dutch first person singular pronouns (FPSP) (ik, mij, mijn, me) changed on Twitter as time passes?

 ### Topic: